Shah Rukh: Early life

 The Birth of Shah Rukh in Samarkand on 20 August 1377.
 Zafarnama of 1436, folio 148r.

 Shah Rukh was born on 20 August 1377, the youngest of Timur's four sons.
-In Persian, his name's elements have multiple meanings: شاه shah means "a king, a sovereign. [specifically], shah, title of the ruler of Persia", "the king" in chess, "used as a prefix meaning 'the best, greatest, main', etc. Ex. شاهکار shahkar, masterpiece" or "a bridegroom" (synonymous with داماد dâmâd); رخ rokh means "the face or figure; also, the cheek; the countenance", "the castle or rook" in chess; and the roc,"a fabulous bird; perhaps the condor".
+In Persian, his name's elements have multiple meanings: شاه shah means "a king, a sovereign. [specifically], shah, title of the ruler of Persia", "the king" in chess, "used as a prefix meaning 'the best, greatest, main', etc. Ex. شاهکار shahkar, masterpiece" or "a bridegroom" (synonymous with داماد dâmâd); رخ rokh means "the face or figure; also, the cheek; the countenance", "the castle or rook" in chess; and the roc, "a fabulous bird; perhaps the condor".
 This is also the Persian term for the chess move "castling".
 According to Ibn 'Arabshah, Timur, who was a talented chess player, was involved in a match when he received the news of Shah Rukh's birth, using this chess move as a name for the newborn child.

 Some sources suggest that his mother was the Empress Saray Mulk Khanum, formerly a Chaghatai princess and Timur's chief consort; she had been captured by Timur from the harem of Amir Husayn Qara'unas several years prior to Shah Rukh's birth.
 However, it was stated by the 15th-century historian Khwandamir that Shah Rukh's mother was a certain Taghay Tarkhan Agha of the Qara Khitai.
 Khwandamir used a genealogical record written during Shah Rukh's reign as his source for this assertion.
 Regardless of his maternal origins, the prince was personally raised by Saray Mulk, alongside Timur's grandson Khalil Sultan.

+Campaign in Iran (1392-1397)

+Shah Rukh presenting the head of Shah Mansur to Timur in the Battle of Shiraz (1393).
+Tarikh e Khandan e Timuriyah (1577–78).

+Shah Rukh appears to have participated to the Iranian campaigns of Timur when in returned from Transoxonia in 1392.
+The campaign was to last five years, by Timur started by fighting the Muzaffarids ruler Shah Mansur, who was defying him from his base in Shiraz.
+Shah Mansur fought the Timurid forces, but was defeated and decapitated by the forces of prince Shah Rukh.
+A miniature from the Timurid Zafarnama (Zafarnama (1435–36, Shiraz)) showed Shah-Rukh, at seventeen years of age, vanquishing Shah Mansur in the Battle of Shiraz (1393), but this miniature has been lost, without a remaining image.
+The event also appears in the later Mughal account of the Timurid campaigns Tarikh e Khandan e Timuriyah.